 Printed Date: 9/22/2015

-What does BCRC stand for?
+Question: What does BCRC stand for?

-BCRC stands for Benefits Coordination & Recovery Center.
+Answer: BCRC stands for Benefits Coordination & Recovery Center.

-Who is the BCRC?
+Question: What is the BCRC?

-CMS awarded the Benefits Coordination & Recovery Center (BCRC) contract to consolidate the activities that support the collection, management and reporting of other insurance coverage of Medicare beneficiaries.
+Answer: CMS awarded the Benefits Coordination & Recovery Center (BCRC) contract to consolidate the activities that support the collection, management and reporting of other insurance coverage of Medicare beneficiaries.
 The BCRC consolidates the activities that support the collection, management and reporting of other insurance coverage for Medicare beneficiaries.

 All Medicare Secondary Payer (MSP) claims investigations are initiated from, and researched at, the BCRC contractor.
 This is no longer the function of the local Medicare Administrative Contractors or Railroad Medicare.